LazyRacc00n/NetworkAnalysis_1Assignment/README.md

-# 1. Network Analysis: Assignment 1
+# Network Analysis: Assignment 1

-## 1.1.
-Information about the dataset
+## Information about the dataset
 This dataset consists of 'circles' (or 'friends lists') from Facebook collected from survey participants.
 The dataset includes node features (profiles), circles, and ego networks.
+It's been downloaded from [here](https://snap.stanford.edu/data/ego-Facebook.html).
+The linked page provides two different dataset:
 An <i> ego network</i>, is a network in which there is one central node known as <i> ego </i>.
 The network is based off the ego and the nodes directly connected with the ego are colled <i> alters </i>.
-It's been downloaded from [here](https://snap.stanford.edu/data/ego-Facebook.html). </br>
-The linked page provides two different dataset:

   - The first contains 10 ego networks, each one has the edge list, a list of clicles (each one constisting of list of nodes), and other features of the network.
   - The second, that is the one used in the assigmentent is a network obtained combing all the ego-networks, including the ego nodes themselves, along with an edge to each of their friends.

-$\alpha^2$
-## 1.2.
-Analysis
+## Analysis

 | Dataset statistics | Values|
 |--------------------|-------|